 Person in custody to be dealt with in accordance with Act

-62. It shall be the duty of a member who receives a person into his custody to deal with the person as provided by this Act and the regulations.
+62. It is the duty of a member who receives a person into the member's custody to deal with the person as provided by this Act and the regulations.

 Avoidance of delay after arrest